jnwltr/swagger-angular-generator/README.md

 1. `docker build . -t swagger-angular-generator`
 1. `docker run -u $(id -u) -it -v "$PWD":/code swagger-angular-generator bash`
 1. `npm install`

+### Testing

+- there is a demo app, which includes an exmaple swagger file
+- the structure is based on Angular CLI